cvangysel/gitexd/doc/api.rst

 	ssh = reactor.listenTCP(22, factory.createSSHFactory())
 	http = reactor.listenTCP(80, factory.createHTTPFactory())

-Where :mod:`gitexd.plugins` can be replaced by your custom plugin packages that you will be able to implement after reading this page.
+Where :mod:`gitexd.plugins` can be replaced by your custom plugin packages described below.
 Ideally one can use the Twisted Application Framework, see http://twistedmatrix.com/documents/current/core/howto/application.html, and deploy your application using *.tac* files and *twistd*.

 .. note::